osfree-project/osfree/README.md

 Build instructions

-1. change to lxLight_src directory
+1. change to src directory

 2. The common subdirectory contains a number of my commonly-used libraries.
 Between them is a improved version of CRT.PAS which: